happybeing/vdash/README.md

     logtail /var/log/auth.log /var/log/kern.log

-When the dashboard is active, pressing 'v' or 'h' switches between horizontal and vertical arrangments (when vieing more than one logfile).
+When the dashboard is active, pressing 'v' or 'h' switches between horizontal and vertical arrangments (when viewing more than one logfile).

 For more information: